estebanmeneses/Information-paper-The-potential-of-WECs-in-Galapagos-/README.md

 # Information-paper-The-potential-of-WECs-in-Galapagos-
 This repo contains all data and its sources to replicate the results of the paper: "The potential of wave energy converters (WEC) for the long-term energy transition of the Galapagos Islands"

+# Abstract

+Wave energy converters (WEC) are one of the options for the long-term decarbonization in the Galapagos islands.
+However, its energy potential has not yet been studied.
+This work estimates the different levels of WEC energy potential: gross, sustainable and tecno-economic.
+To assess the WEC long-term techno-economic potential, by island, an application for Galapagos of the OSeMOSYS energy planning model is developed.
+The results show that WECs have significant energy potential in the Galapagos, with a gross potential of 262 TWh/year, a sustainable potential of 25TWh/year and a technical potential varying between 92 and 152 MWh/year, in a WEC development longterm scenario.
+However, WECs are currently less economically competitive than other electricity production technologies based on renewable energy sources, such as solar photovoltaics and wind.
+For instance, WECs have the highest levelized cost of electricity (LCOE) (52 ct.USD/kWh) at the beginning of the period and (26 ct.USD/kWh) by the end of the period.
+Furthermore, in the WEC scenario (without subsidies), the mean generation cost increases in comparison to the reference scenario, this difference across all islands is 1.2 USD cents in 2030, and 3.8 cents in 2050.
+Thus, its economic potential still depends on specific energy, industrial and environmental policies.

 # Data

 ## OSeMOSYS Galapagos Results